 Advice: Workshop on the negotiation management by the UNFCCC COP23 Presidency of Fiji

-On May 19-20 2017, the Center for Multilateral Negotiations organized a 1.5-day workshop on negotiation management for COP23 to support the incoming COP Presidency, the Government of Fiji.
+On May 19-20 2017, the Centre for Multilateral Negotiations organized a 1.5-day workshop on negotiation management for COP23 to support the incoming COP Presidency, the Government of Fiji.
 The workshop convened experts and officials from previous COP Presidencies, including Morocco, France, Mexico, Denmark, and the UNFCCC Secretariat, who shared valuable insights to support the Fijian government.
 Participants from Fiji included Prime Minister Frank Bainimarama and Permanent Representative to the UN, Nazhat Shameen Khan.

 The programme was divided into a series of interactive sessions that addressed essential issues, such as